Dynamic programming on bipartite tree decompositions: General dynamic programming to obtain -algorithms

 \subsubsection{Weighted Vertex Cover/Weighted Independent Set}

 Given that \autoref{obs+1} only holds for {\sc $K_t$-Subgraph-Cover} in the unweighted case, we propose here an analogous result that holds in the weighted case, when we restrict ourselves to $t=2$, i.e., {\sc Weighted Vertex Cover}.
 We already know that {\sc Weighted Vertex Cover} has the gluing property (\autoref{glu-kt}).
 We now show how to reduce a graph ${\bf F}\oplus{\bf G}$ to a graph $F'$ when the boundary of ${\bf F}$ and ${\bf G}$ has a single vertex $v$ that is not annotated.
+Recall that this reduction was sketched in \autoref{sec-overview}, and see \autoref{fig_weighted_cover} for an illustration.